telerik/xaml-docs/controls/radgridview/filtering/how-to/disable-filtering-for-a-specific-column.md

 ![The Name column with disabled filtering](images/disable-filter.png)

 >importantIf the data displayed in the column is not filterable in the first place, setting the IsFilterable property will not have any effect.
-To learn what your properties need to implement to become filterable, please have a look at the [Filter a Custom Type]({%slug gridview-filtering-howto-filter-a-custom-type%}) article.
+To learn what your objects need to implement for the column to become filterable, please have a look at the [Filter a Custom Type]({%slug gridview-filtering-howto-filter-a-custom-type%}) article.

 ## See Also